 The Newsplan West Midlands database gives details of some 1100 newspaper titles published in the counties of Herefordshire, Shropshire, Staffordshire, Warwickshire, Worcestershire and in the Metropolitan Boroughs of Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton as well as in the Unitary Authorities of Stoke-on-Trent and Telford & Wrekin.

 The entries include details of the main title, showing name changes from previous and successor titles and giving information on the libraries and record offices across the region where copies of the newspapers are held.
-The entries also indicate if copies are held at British Library Newspapers in Colindale, North London.
+The entries also indicate if copies are held by the British Library.